 What changes should I report to the VA Certifying Official at Lewis University?

 To avoid delays or overpayment of VA education benefits, each VA benefit recipient is responsible for reporting any changes in status to the VA Certifying Official at Lewis University, including:

 Will I automatically receive benefits next semester?

-No. You must submit a Lewis University VA Education Benefit Enrollment Certification Form prior to the start of each semester.
+No. You must submit a Lewis University VA Education Benefit Enrollment Form prior to the start of each semester.
 The VA Certifying Official will review the student's program of study and certify that the courses are required to complete the degree program.
 This certification is then sent to the St. Louis Regional Processing Office.

 Have more questions?

 If you have additional questions, many can be answered at the Federal VA Frequently Asked Questions site.
 Or feel free to contact the Lewis University VA Certifying Official at 815-836-5263.